dwyl/hapi-riot/README.md

 `riot [path/to/your/views/folder] [output/file/path]`
 For example: `riot example/lib/views compile.js` -> this will compile your views and the output the results into a file called `compile.js` in the root of your file tree.
+It will be a combination of the contents of all of your `.tag` files.

 3. Set up route to compiled file

-You'll need to add a route to your server that can handle requests to your compiled file, made by `hapi-riot`.
+You'll need to add a route to your server that can handle requests to your compiled file, made by **hapi-riot**.
 Add the following route:

 ```js
 server.route({